siejakm/siejakm/README.md

 Hi there 👋

-Here are some of pages wich i`ve made in 2021 and 2022.
-Since then i`ve made a big progress, but new websites are still in production so I can`t show them to you :(
+Here are some of pages wich i have made in 2021 and 2022.
+Since then i have made a big progress, but new websites are still in production so I can`t show them to you :(

 https://zaho.pl/